lagotto/lagotto/docs/notifications.md

 A background task runs every 24 hours to apply the filters to the API responses of the last 24 hours.
 Filters can also be applied manually by running `bundle exec rake filter:all`.
 The API responses will be marked as resolved with this command, use `bundle exec rake filter:unresolve to again mark them as unresolved.
 Use this command to re-apply filters after changing filter settings.

-Reports can be manually sent by using `bundle exec rake mailer:all`.
+Reports can be manually sent by using `bundle exec rake notification:all`.